hayeshaugen/uxgems/README.md

     - reflow around user obscuring the screen (like thumb over content)
     - snapping a dragged component to an alignment object (how does dragging a window to the side and having it snap there work?)

+- Naming and language (maybe out of scope? maybe is it's own thing?)
+    - word research.
+Let's say I want to name my product or feature "cinq".
+How do people pronounce it?
+Is it a real word?
+Does it mean something in another language
+    - slang and idiom checking for docs
+    - Google's domain name finder is a useful tool for that context and gives lots of AI like insights.

 - Urgency patterns